AdrienCorenflos/AdrienCorenflos.github.io/index.md

 but I have a short [CV](/cv/) and a list of [publications](/research/).

 #### About me
-In case you are still here reading, here's a few facts about me.
-I am a Ph.D. student at Aalto University, working in [Prof. Simo Särkkä's](https://users.aalto.fi/~ssarkka/) group, in Finland.
-I will be defending my thesis on August 26th, 2024.
+In case you are still here reading, here's a few facts about me. <s>I am a Ph.D. student at Aalto University, working in [Prof. Simo Särkkä's](https://users.aalto.fi/~ssarkka/) group, in Finland.
+I will be defending my thesis on August 26th, 2024.</s> This IS DONE and i received my diploma!

 I currently work as a postdoctoral researcher at Warwick University, under Prof. Gareth Roberts, as part of the [OCEAN](https://oceanerc.com/) project.
 Prior to this I was working as a quantitative researcher for J.P.
 Morgan in London, and focused mostly on statistical modelling of corporate credit markets (essentially modeling of online auctions).